-By verbal agreement with the U.S. Department of Education, the SDE performs certain cognizant agency functions in the State of Louisiana for Single Audits of local school boards.
-The BIA has been given the responsibility to perform the cognizant agency functions for the SDE.
+By agreement with the U.S. Department of Education (USDOE), the LDE performs certain cognizant agency functions in the State of Louisiana for Single Audits of local school boards and charter schools.
+The BIA is responsible to perform the cognizant agency functions for the LDE.
 The BIA duties in this area will be those necessary to perform these functions.